 You will find no shortage of schools for international students in New Zealand.
 However, the term “international schools” is rarely used in the country.
 This is because the schools authorized to offer the International Baccalaureate Diplomas are spread across both the private and state sectors.

-Below is a list of the best international schools in New Zealand, by region:
+Below is a list of some of the best international schools in New Zealand.